 Loving a Highly Sensitive Person

-Let’s also remember that it can’t be easy to accommodate the hyper-sensitivity of one who broods over small slights, who responds to teasing by seemingly overreacting, who feels profoundly, passionately, fearfully, tearfully – at times physically – a breadth of experiences that others may scarcely be aware of.
+Let’s also remember that it can’t be easy to accommodate the hyper-sensitivity of one who broods over small slights; who responds to teasing by appearing to overreact; who feels profoundly, passionately, fearfully, tearfully – at times physically – a breadth of experiences that others may scarcely be aware of.

-Might it be like trying to explain a color of the rainbow that others cannot see?
-Or the many notes in a fragrance that another cannot perceive?
+Might it be like trying to explain a color of the rainbow that your best friend cannot see?
+Or the many notes in a fragrance that she cannot perceive?
+Can we still keep in mind that this label, like others, is not a stereotyping tool but rather a guide, a spectrum, a useful set of insights to facilitate greater understanding?

 Perhaps there is a lesson in this for all of us.
 If we took on more of the pain as well as the joy of others, if we all sought to be more empathetic, we might resolve conflict more readily, and accept one another with greater kindness.
 But perhaps that is my sensitivity talking, hand-in-hand with the lingering idealism of youth.